 For peer-to-peer lenders, the Great Recession was manna from heaven.
-When banks clamped down on lending to all but their best-heeled customers after the 2008 global economic meltdown, fledgling peer-to-peer online loan sites rushed to meet the nation’s need for credit and cash.
+When banks clamped down on lending to all but their best-heeled customers after the 2008 global economic meltdown, fledgling peer-to-peer online loan sites rushed to meet consumer’s demands for credit and cash.

-In less than a decade, peer-to-peer lending sites have become a go-to source for those willing to wander beyond the confines of conventional finance.
-The online lenders, often called P2P businesses, charge a fee to connect investors with ready cash and loan customers, many seeking unsecured personal loans.
+Barely over a decade into their existence, peer-to-peer lending sites are a go-to source for those willing to wander beyond the confines of conventional finance.
+The online lenders, often called P2P businesses, charge a fee to connect investors with ready customers, many seeking unsecured personal loans.

 Qualified P2P borrowers typically pay lower interest rates than banks advertise, while investors enjoy returns they might not earn elsewhere.
 The process amounts to a virtual environment of opportunity, in which people can borrow and lend on a more personal basis.